Registering a birth

 - Please bring payment for the birth certificates required – Fees

-- Extra copies of certificates can be issued at a later date but cost more after the day of registration.
+- Extra copies of certificates can be issued at a later date

 The information you'll be asked by the Registrar: